Galal-Abdelaziz/computer_infrastructure/README.md

 ### Contents:

-- Folders:
+- **Folders:**

-    - .github: Contains the GitHub Actions Workflow, which is part of the final project.
+    - **.github**: Contains the GitHub Actions Workflow, which is part of the final project.
-    - data: Contains files and folders created while working on mandatory tasks.
+    - **data**: Contains files and folders created while working on mandatory tasks.
-    - img: Contains all images used for this project.
+    - **img**: Contains all images used for this project.
-    - practice: Contains some files and folders created during practice and following along lectures.
+    - **practice**: Contains some files and folders created during practice and following along with lectures.

-- Files:
+- **Files:**

-    - project.ipynb: This Notebook contains information and a summary of the GitHub Actions Workflow automated project.
+    - **project.ipynb**: This Notebook contains information and a summary of the GitHub Actions Workflow automated project.
-    - weather.ipynb: This report provides a concise summary of how the weekly tasks were completed.
+    - **weather.ipynb**: This report provides a concise summary of how the weekly tasks were completed.
 It includes descriptions of the commands used in each task and explains their roles in achieving the tasks.
-    - weather.sh: A bash script that downloads the latest weather data for the Athenry weather station from Met Éireann and saves the downloaded file with a timestamped name, which is part of the weekly tasks and the final project.
+    - **weather.sh**: A bash script that downloads the latest weather data for the Athenry weather station from Met Éireann and saves the downloaded file with a timestamped name.
+This is part of the weekly tasks and the final project.
-    - requirements.txt: Used in Python projects to specify the external packages and dependencies required for the project. created by running the `pip freeze > requirements.txt` command.
+    - **requirements.txt**: Used in Python projects to specify the external packages and dependencies required for the project.
+Created by running the `pip freeze > requirements.txt` command.
-    - .gitignore: Specifies which files and directories should be ignored by Git when committing changes to a repository.
+    - **.gitignore**: Specifies which files and directories should be ignored by Git when committing changes to a repository.
-    - README.md: Contains information about the repository, including its purpose, structure, and usage instructions.
+    - **README.md**: Contains information about the repository, including its purpose, structure, and usage instructions.

 ***